temporalio/documentation/docs/reference/metrics.md

 ### `activity_execution_latency`

-Time it took to complete an Activity Execution, from the time core generated the activity task, to the time lang responded with a completion (failure or success).
+Time to complete an Activity Execution, from the time the Core SDK generated the Activity Task to the time the language SDK responded with a completion (failure or success).

 - Type: Histogram
 - Available in: Core, Go, Java